The Canning Stock Route

 Drinking Water and Use of Wells

-Drinking water generally available from Wells 6, 12, 15, Georgia Bore
+Drinking water is generally available from Wells 6, 12, 15, Georgia Bore

 , Well 26, tank at 33 & Well 49.
+However, this can vary with every season due to flooding and other acts of nature.
 Other wells may be found flooded at any time or have suspicious water.
 Well water quality is poor at many wells and you will need to be able to take on large amounts (100L plus) at wells where water is good.
 A stainless steel water tank

 either in or under the body of the vehicle, coupled with some reserves